Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Retirement Plan Advisors looks to tailor its investment strategies to the financial needs and objectives of each client.
 Advisors work with clients to develop an initial asset allocation model that's built specifically for them, using information about the client's risk tolerance, time horizon and investment goals to inform it.
 Advisors continuously monitor portfolios to ensure that goals are being properly pursued.
 Clients are encouraged to update the firm with any changes to their financial situation or goals.

-Advisors tend to flesh out client portfolios using mutual funds and exchange-traded funds (ETFs).
+Advisors tend to allocate a client's assets to mutual funds, exchange-traded funds (ETFs) and collective investment trusts (CITs).
 They inform their investment decisions using a variety of techniques, including charting, fundamental analysis and technical analysis.
 Advisors also try to utilize long- and short-term purchases when crafting client portfolios.

 Fees Under Retirement Plan Advisors

 All fees at RPA are subject to negotiation between advisors and clients, though there are some minimum and maximum rates.
-Financial planning fees begin at $150, with fixed fees averaging $600 for basic plans and $1,500 for comprehensive plans.
+Financial planning fees typically average $600 for basic plans and $1,500 for comprehensive plans.
 Hourly fees are no higher than $500 per hour.

 For investment management accounts, fees won't exceed 2.25% of a client's total AUM annually.
 Fees for other accounts and services may be negotiable.
 Fees at RPA are charged quarterly, monthly or all at once, in arrears.